joearms/old.blog/_posts/2016-03-13-Managing-two-million-webservers.md

 Packing Erlang or Elixir processes onto cores is easy becuase they are small and are like packing physical objects.
 If we want to pack sand in barrels it's easy.
 The grains of sand are so small that it's easy to completely fill the barrels.
-Backing huge boulders is difficult, they don't pack well and much space is wasted.
+Packing huge boulders is difficult, they don't pack well and much space is wasted.

 # Adding fault-tolerance and scalability